ActuallyAdequate/chimaera/core/rules/injury.md

   and is no longer attached to the Body.
 It can’t be picked up and used.
 It is now bloody mush on the floor.
 - **Severed** The Body Part is torn off from the Body.
 It will fly in the air to the creature that severed it.
-They can then spend an Action to take the Metamorphosis Ability, to attach the severed piece.
+They can then spend an Action to use their Mutagenic Cells, to attach the severed piece.

 > [!TIP]
 > If playing with Body Part cards, the orientation of the cards will correspond
 > to the level of disrepair: ![Rotating Cards](../media/damage-cards.png)
 >
 > Alternatively you can use paperclips to mark the Disrepair level.

+## Defeat
+If more than half of a creatures Body Parts are Broken they become Defeated.
+This means they are unable to participate in the turn order until they are given a new Body Part and Activate their Mutagenic Cells.

+>[!INFO]
+> A creature can use the Mutagenic Cells to detach Broken Body Parts, to delay defeat, however detached Broken Body Parts are Obliterated and thus returned to the Body Part Deck

+### Scavenging Body Parts From the Defeated
+When the Mutated Defeat a creature they can take all non Broken Body Parts and repair them back to Healthy, Broken Body Parts are Obliterated.